 An FCSILP course consists of three components:

-Seven to ten hours a week of independent study using a combination of textbooks, workbooks, audio and video materials, software, and online materials (course components vary by language);
+One hour a day of independent study using a combination of textbooks, workbooks, audio and video materials, software, and online materials (course components vary by language);

 A weekly conversation practice session led by a native-speaking conversation partner;